 After all the steps you will see a pop-up screen with a success message.

 Once done with the configuration, you are almost ready to publish your ticket.
 But before publishing, we suggest you test it once and check if everything is according to your requirements.

-To test the support ticket on the frontend, click on “Submit Ticket” and log in. if a new user, then registers yourself.
+To test the support ticket on the front end, click on “Submit Ticket” and log in. if a new user, then register yourself.
 Next, fill in the necessary details and click on “Submit Ticket”.

 Step 4: Reply to Support Ticket Submissions

 Now, you might need to reply to the tickets your users have submitted.
 For that, click on the ticket you want to respond to and then enter your reply into the editor.

 Here, you can also change the status of the ticket to New, In Progress, or On Hold.
 Once you close the ticket, it will be removed from the All Tickets section.

 And there your ticketing system in WordPress will be all set.